Louise’s Journey with MVP

-“After online yoga therapy with MVP, I felt more deeply connected to myself again.” – Louise.
+“After online yoga therapy with MVP, I felt more deeply connected to myself again.” — Louise

-The Diagnosis and Initial Struggles
+The Diagnosis and Early Struggles

 “At that time, my baby daughter was still sleeping in our room.
 The only thing I could do was listen to her breathe and try to breathe myself.”